-Any offsetting savings the claimant experiences as a direct result of the subject mandate shall be deducted from the costs claimed.
-In addition, reimbursement for this mandate received from any source, including but not limited to, service fees collected, federal funds and other state funds shall be identified and deducted from this claim.
+Any offsetting savings the claimant experiences as a direct result of the subject mandate must be deducted from the costs claimed.
+In addition, reimbursement for this mandate received from any source, including but not limited to, service fees collected under Penal Code section 1203.097, subdivision (c)(5)(B), federal funds and other state funds shall be identified and deducted from this claim.